-Jeff's message summarized the significance of this incident half a century ago: our daily random encounters may have consequences beyond anything we can imagine - in this case a father lived to influence another generation, a man was able to complete an impactful career of service to our country -- but the most important and lasting lesson is never to underestimate the potential significance of any chance encounter.
+Jeff's message summarized the significance of this incident half a century ago: our daily random encounters may have consequences beyond anything we can imagine - in this case a father lived to influence another generation, a man was able to complete an impactful career of service to our country -- but the most important and lasting lesson is never to underestimate the potential impact of any chance encounter.

-BG (Ret) Tom Pilsch retired in 1994 after over 29 years on active duty.
-He is a command pilot with over 4,000 hours of flying time and more than 300 combat missions in the O-2A Skymaster as a forward air controller at Hué, RVN, 1968-1969.
-In 1994 Gen. Pilsch began a second career in education, first at Auburn University and then Georgia Tech as a professor of the practice of national security at the Sam Nunn School of International Affairs.
-Retired since 2015, he now lives in Bryan, Texas.
-A previous article, Mission to Mafraq, was published in the Summer 2017 issue of the Friends Journal.
+Brigadier General Thomas D. Pilsch, USAF (Ret), served over 29 years on active duty, retiring in 1994 as a command pilot with more than 4,000 hours of flying time and over 350 combat missions in the O-2A Skymaster as a forward air controller at Hué, RVN, 1968-1969.
+After his Air Force service he began a second career in education, first at Auburn University and then Georgia Tech as a professor of the practice of national security at the Sam Nunn School of International Affairs.
+He lives in Bryan, Texas.